 How to Do a SIMPLE IRA Rollover Without Paying Taxes

-If you want to roll over your assets from a former employer's SIMPLE IRA, or Savings Incentive Match Plan for Employees, the process can be equally straightforward.
-But, as part of the rollover process, you'll be asked one additional question you wouldn't be asked if you were rolling over 401(k) assets: How long have you participated in the SIMPLE IRA?
+If you want to roll over your assets from a former employer's SIMPLE (Savings Incentive Match Plan for Employees) IRA, the process can be equally straightforward.
+But as part of the rollover process, you will need to consider an additional question that wouldn't come up if you were rolling over 401(k) assets: How long have you participated in the SIMPLE IRA?

-Like a 401(k) plan, when you leave an employer with whom you participated in a SIMPLE IRA, you have a few options for those assets.
-Funds from a SIMPLE IRA can be rolled over into another SIMPLE IRA, an IRA, or another qualified employer-sponsored plan like a 401(k).
-But like a 401(k), you have to ensure that you follow the prescribed rollover process for the rollover in order to avoid taxes or penalties on the asset transfer.
+When you leave an employer with whom you participated in a SIMPLE IRA, you have a few options for those assets.
+Funds from a SIMPLE IRA can be rolled over into another SIMPLE IRA, a straightforward IRA, or another qualified employer-sponsored plan like a 401(k).
+But as with a 401(k), you have to ensure that you follow the prescribed process for the rollover in order to avoid taxes or penalties on the asset transfer.

-Once it has been two years since your first SIMPLE IRA contribution, you should confirm in the plan's custodian that you have, in fact, satisfied the rule (some custodians calculate that period with different "start" dates) before beginning the transfer paperwork.
+Once you believe it has been two years since your first SIMPLE IRA contribution, confirm with the plan's custodian that you have, in fact, satisfied the two-year rule (some custodians calculate that period with different start dates) before beginning any transfer paperwork.